Modular structure in labour networks reveals skill basins: Literature

-The study of industrial agglomeration patterns is connected to work on industrial clusters \citealp{porter1998clusters, porter2003economic} whereby geographically co-located groups of firms generate positive spillovers via sharing of various costs, and reap other benefits such as competition which drives productivity \citep{porter2011competitive}, and local demand effects \citep{Fujiteetal2001}.
+The study of industrial agglomeration patterns is connected to work on industrial clusters \citep{porter1998clusters, porter2003economic} whereby geographically co-located groups of firms generate positive spillovers via sharing of various costs, and reap other benefits such as competition which drives productivity \citep{porter2011competitive}, and local demand effects \citep{Fujiteetal2001}.
 Clusters are an important policy tool, and form a key tenet of the EU's 'smart specialisation' strategy \citep{boschma2017relatedness}.

-Here propose a methodology to uncover skill (rather than geography) based industrial clusters, termed skill basins.
+Here we propose a methodology to uncover skill (rather than geography) based industrial clusters, which we term 'skill basins'.
 Specifically, industry clusters detected in labour networks correspond to groups of industries which exhibit high internal mobility and low external (inter-cluster) mobility.
 Hence, these are groups of industries which exchange labour, skills and know-how, and thus illuminate both labour mobility patterns within an economy and enable us to delineate the relevant skills available to an industry.

 The presence of skill-based industrial clusters poses clear benefits to workers and firms.
 As mentioned above, industries (and particularly service industries) frequently co-locate in order to benefit from shared labour pools, accessing skilled workers and sharing costs associated with search and matching processes \citep{marshall1920economics, ellison2010causes}.
 Clusters defined by labour mobility patterns further provide information on segmentation of the labour force \citep{wilkinson2013dynamics}, and illuminate knowledge flows between firms which support learning and innovation \citep{march1991} (see \citet{iammarino2006structure} for a discussion of knowledge transfer within industrial clusters).
 We note that knowledge flows may be achieved via a variety of mechanisms including but not exclusive to labour mobility, including R\&D collaboration and patenting.